ravirun/misfit-ravi/README.md

-# Misfit Ravi - April 2026 Content Plan
+# Misfit Ravi - April 2026, Week 1 Content Plan

 **Nano Creator (1k–10k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### How Everyone Thinks They're "Different" (But We're All the Same)
+### The Identity Crisis of the Internet Generation

 ---

 ## Topic Overview

-A satirical look at how we all think we're unique and different, but we're actually following the same patterns, trends, and behaviors.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the identity crisis of the internet generation.

 ---